zenml-io/zenml/docs/book/user-guide/advanced-guide/containerize-your-pipeline.md

 # Containerizing Your ZenML Pipeline

+# TODO

+- This page needs to be done in conjunction with Michael.
+Its just about restructuring the info and doing this again with a new outlook
+- It has too much info and hard to navigate

+# ENDTODO

 When running locally, ZenML will sequentially execute the steps of your pipeline in the active Python environment.
 However, when using remote [orchestrators](broken-reference/) or [step operators](broken-reference/), ZenML will build [Docker](https://www.docker.com/) images which are used to run your pipeline code in an isolated and well-defined environment.

 For this purpose, a [Dockerfile](https://docs.docker.com/engine/reference/builder/) is dynamically generated at runtime.
 It is then used to build the docker image using the [image builder](broken-reference/) component of your stack.
 The Dockerfile consists of the following steps: